-The National Herbarium of Victoria's collection of over 1.2 million specimens is an invaluable botanical resource that requires long term preservation.
+Royal Botanic Gardens Victoria's (MEL) collection of approximately 1.5 million specimens held at the National Herbarium is an invaluable botanical resource that requires long term preservation.
 Many of the specimens in the herbarium are over 200 years old.
 These specimens are an irreplaceable record of plant biodiversity and are used by botanists involved in the fields of taxonomy, systematics, conservation and horticultural botany.

 To preserve and protect individual specimens, they are mounted on archival card or placed in a packet.
 Sheets are filed in folders, and packets are filed in boxes.

 Specimens are stored in metal cupboards, designed to minimise exposure to light and temperature fluctuations.
 To protect against fire, the collections area is fitted with a highly sensitive smoke detector system.
 A detailed Emergency Recovery Plan outlines procedures to protect and salvage the collections in the event of an emergency.

 The destruction of specimens by insects is one of the greatest threats to the collections.
 Left unchecked, insects can quietly destroy vast amounts of herbarium specimens.
 We have a number of Integrated Pest Management (IPM) strategies in place to reduce the risk of specimen damage.

 Freezing is the main method of insect control and is the safest and most effective treatment.
 All material entering the collection is treated in the walk-in herbarium freezer at -23 °C for 7 days to kill any insects or other pests.